Frequently Asked Questions

 FREQUENTLY ASKED QUESTIONS

 1. If I miss a class, can I make up my class during another day of the week?
 Not to worry!
 You can come into another class that is similar to the one you are taking on another day of the week at whichever time works best for you.
-If you're in Intro or Next Step we have multiple Intro and Next Step Classes throughout the wheek you can come in for!

 3. What should I wear to class?
 Please come prepared to get messy!
 Wear clothing that is comfortable and close toed shoes.
 We recommend bringing an apron and a rag that can get a lil dirty.
 You'll be able to store these on your shelf if you are in a 6-week or 12-week class.
 Clay and glaze will wash out, but it's still best to not wear your favorite shirt.
 Please remove all jewelry on hands and wrists and place those items in your personal pockets or bag.
 Long hair MUST be tied in a bun when working on the pottery wheel.